-- 3 meals with 1-2 scheduled healthy snacks per day.
-Limit or avoid high fat or low nutrient foods and beverages, such as candy, chips, and soft drinks. - Teach appropriate food choices, including 5 servings of fruits and vegetables per day - Try to avoid allowing your child to snack/"graze" between regularly scheduled healthy snacks and meals. - Remember, children will not let themselves starve.
-You choose the menu, not your child.
-Offer them a variety of foods that you would like them to eat.
-If they eat, that is fine and if they don't eat, that is also fine.
-Do not let meals become part of a power struggle. - Do not offer junk food.
-If it isn't offered, they can't eat it. - Allow your child to only eat in a chair in a designated area.
+- 3 meals with 1 scheduled healthy snack per day.
+Limit or avoid high fat or low nutrient foods and beverages, such as candy, chips, and soft drinks. - Teach appropriate food choices, including 5 servings of fruits and vegetables per day - Try to avoid allowing your child to snack/"graze" between regularly scheduled healthy snacks and meals. - · Do not let meals become part of a power struggle. - Do not offer junk food. - · Allow your child to only eat in a chair in a designated area.
 No eating in front of the TV, while playing, etc. - Give water between meals and snacks if your child seems thirsty.
-Juice (maximum 4-6 oz. per day) may be part of a meal or snack. - Remember that children eat what they see their family eating, so encourage healthy eating habits for the entire family.
+Juice (maximum 8 oz. per day) may be part of a meal or snack. - · Remember that children eat what they see their family eating, so encourage healthy eating habits for the entire family.